openwisp/openwisp-radius/docs/user/enforcing_limits.rst

 .. important::

     This counter is not enabled by default.
-It can be enabled via the :ref:`counter_related_settings`.
+It can be enabled via the :ref:`radius_counter_related_settings`.

-Same as ``MonthlyTrafficCounter``, but with the difference that the reset period depends on the day in which the user subscribed to the service: if the user signed up (or their account was created by an admin) on a date like November 15 2022, the reset period will start on the 15th day of every month.
+Same as ``MonthlyTrafficCounter``, but with the difference that the reset period depends on the day in which the user subscribed to the service: if the user signed up (or their account was created by an admin) on a date like November 15 2022, the reset period will start on the *15th day* of every month.

-Database support
+Database Support
 ~~~~~~~~~~~~~~~~

 The counters described above are available for PostgreSQL, MySQL, SQLite